addo47/AbilityBots/README.md

               .build();
 }
 ```
-Here's a breakdown of what has been written above:
+Here is a breakdown of the above code snippet:
 * *.name()* - the name of the ability (essentially, this is the command)
 * *.info()* - provides information for the command
     * More on this later, but it basically centralizes command information in-code.
-* *.input()* - the number of input arguments needed, 0 is for don't-care
+* *.input()* - the number of input arguments needed, 0 is for do-not-care
 * *.locality()* - this answers where you want the ability to be available
     * In GROUP, USER private chats or ALL (both)
 * *.privacy()* - this answers who you want to access your ability